BIOLOGY PAPER 231/2 K.C.S.E 1998

 • Why was the test tube labeled 1 included in the experiment?

-• Account for the results in test tube 1,2 and 3 at the end of the experiment.
+• Account for the results in test tubes 1, 2, and 3 at the end of the experiment.

-• Starch converted/ hydrated/digested/broken down; sugars/reducing/glucose and maltose.
-In test tubes 2 and 3
+• Starch converted/hydrated/digested/broken down into sugars/reducing/glucose and maltose in test tubes 2 and 3.

-• Starch was not converted into reducing sugars, in test tube 1; due to lack of NaCI and enzyme ( sol-L)
+• Starch was not converted into reducing sugars in test tube 1 due to lack of NaCl and enzyme (solution L).

-• More reducing sugar in test tube 3 than H2 due to high concentration of NaCL in H3
+• More reducing sugar in test tube 3 than in test tube 2 due to high concentration of NaCl in test tube 3.

 You are provided with specimens labeled R and S. Examine them.